Donald Trump On Democrats: ‘Frankly, These People Are Crazy’

 Apart from blasting Democrats and railing against impeachment, Trump briefly discussed religion, but in the context of what he claims are his administration’s accomplishments.

-The president touted the nomination of Supreme Court Justice Brett Kavanaugh, the moving of the United States embassy in Israel from Tel Aviv to Jerusalem, and his administration’s actions pertaining to religious freedom and abortion.
+The president touted the nomination of Supreme Court Justice Brett Kavanaugh, the moving of the U.S. embassy in Israel from Tel Aviv to Jerusalem, and his administration’s actions pertaining to religious freedom and abortion.

 Trump told the attendees that one of the reasons the Democratic Party is trying to take him down is because he is “fighting” for religious conservatives.